markmoxon/elite-source-code-6502-second-processor/README.md

 My hope is that the educational and non-profit intentions of this repository will enable it to stay hosted and available, but the original copyright holders do have the right to ask for it to be taken down, in which case I will comply without hesitation.
 I do hope, though, that along with the various other disassemblies and commentaries of this source, it will remain viable.

+## Browsing the source in an IDE

+If you want to browse the source in an IDE, you might find the following useful.

+* The most interesting files are in the [sources](sources) folder:

+  * The main game's source code is in the [elite-source.asm](sources/elite-source.asm) file (for the parasite, i.e. the second processor) and [elite-z.asm](sources/elite-z.asm) (for the I/O processor, i.e. the BBC Micro) - this is the motherlode and probably contains all the stuff you're interested in.

+  * The game's loader is in the [elite-loader1.asm](sources/elite-loader1.asm) and [elite-loader2.asm](sources/elite-loader2.asm) files - these are mainly concerned with setup and copy protection.

+* It's probably worth skimming through the [notes on terminology and notations](https://www.bbcelite.com/about_site/terminology_used_in_this_commentary.html) on the accompanying website, as this explains a number of terms used in the commentary, without which it might be a bit tricky to follow at times (in particular, you should understand the terminology I use for multi-byte numbers).

+* The accompamying website contains [a number of "deep dive" articles](https://www.bbcelite.com/deep_dives/), each of which goes into an aspect of the game in detail.
+Routines that are explained further in these articles are tagged with the label `Deep dive:` and the relevant article name.

+* There are loads of routines and variables in Elite - literally hundreds.
+You can find them in the source files by searching for the following: `Type: Subroutine`, `Type: Variable`, `Type: Workspace` and `Type: Macro`.

+* If you know the name of a routine, you can find it by searching for `Name: <name>`, as in `Name: SCAN` (for the 3D scanner routine) or `Name: LL9` (for the ship-drawing routine).

+* The entry point for the [main game code](sources/elite-source.asm) is routine `TT170`, which you can find by searching for `Name: TT170` (though there are some decryption and setup routines at `S%` and `BEGIN` that you may also find useful).
+If you want to follow the program flow all the way from the title screen around the main game loop, then you can find a number of [deep dives on program flow](https://www.bbcelite.com/deep_dives/) on the accompanying website.

+* The source code is designed to be read at an 80-column width and with a monospaced font, just like in the good old days.

+I hope you enjoy exploring the inner-workings of BBC Elite as much as I have.

 ## Building 6502 Second Processor Elite from the source

 ### Requirements